-Among the many privileges of serving as the Executive Director for The PLAN Fund, I have the honor of working alongside some of the best nonprofits in town.
+Among the many privileges of my career, I have the honor of working alongside some of the best nonprofits in town.
 This morning, I was invited to speak to the students of the Network For Teaching Entrepreneurship (NFTE) at their 3rd annual Young Entrepreneurs Rally.

 NFTE is a remarkable organization that is always on my short-list for year-end donations.
 They are a national nonprofit organization that partners with public school systems to offer a course on business basics and entrepreneurship to students (primarily focusing on children from low-income families).
 While they have created many entrepreneurs who have grown up to launch successful businesses, this is actually not their primary goal.

 Their primary goal is to use the theory of entrepreneurship to build a bridge between the core academic curriculum in the public schools and the way to make money in the real world.
 It is very hard to get a teenager excited about algebra… but it is remarkably easy to get them excited about making money.